ViKiNG: Vision-Based Kilometer-Scale Navigation with Geographic Hints: Visual Navigation with Geographic Hints

 \subsection{Informed Search on a Topological Graph}

 The model described above can effectively reach nearby subgoals, for example those on which the robot has line of sight, but we wish to reach goals that are more than a kilometer away.
 To reach distant goals, we combine the model with a search procedure that incorporates geographic hints from satellite images or roadmaps.
 The system does not require this information to be accurate, instead using it as a planning heuristic while still relying on egocentric camera images for control.
-Our high-level planner plans over a topological graph $\gT$ that it constructs as it navigates to the destination, using the low-level model in Section~\ref{sec:representation} as a local planner, and also using it to propose potential new waypoints to explore by sampling $z_t^w$ from the bottleneck.
-We will first describe a generic version of the algorithm for any heuristic, and then describe the data-driven heuristic function that we extract from the geographic hints via contrastive learning.
+Our high-level planner plans over a topological graph $\gT$ that it constructs incrementally using the low-level model in Section~\ref{sec:representation} as a local planner.
+We first describe a generic version of the algorithm for any heuristic, and then describe the data-driven heuristic function that we extract from the geographic hints via contrastive learning.

 \textbf{Challenges with \emph{physical search}:} Our ``search'' process involves the robot physically searching through the environment, and is not purely a computational process.
-In contrast to standard search algorithms (e.g., Dijsktra, A$^*$, IDA$^*$, D$^*$, etc.), each ``step'' of our search involves the robot driving to a subgoal and updating the graph.
+In contrast to standard search algorithms (e.g., Dijkstra, A$^*$, IDA$^*$, D$^*$, etc.), each ``step'' of our search involves the robot driving to a subgoal and updating the graph.
 Standard graph search algorithms assume (i) the ability to \emph{visit} any arbitrary node, and (ii) access to a set of \emph{neighbors} for every node and the corresponding ``edge weight,'' before visiting each neighbor.
 Physical search with a robot violates these assumptions, since robots cannot ``teleport'' and \emph{visiting} a node incurs a driving cost.
 Furthermore, the real world does not provide ``edge weights'' and the robot needs to estimate the cost to reach an unvisited node \emph{before} actually driving to it.

 \textbf{An algorithm for informed physical search:} To solve these challenges, we design \algoAstar, an A$^*$-like search algorithm that uses our latent goal model and a learned heuristic to perform \emph{physical search} in real-world environments.
 While \algoAstar does prefer shorter paths, it does not aim to be optimal (in contrast to A$^*$), only to reach the goal successfully.
 We will use a heuristic $h(w)$, fully described in the next section, which we assume provides a \emph{comparative} evaluation of candidate waypoints in terms of their anticipated temporal distance to the destination.
 Algorithm~\ref{alg:exploration_algorithm} outlines \algoAstar.